 In this CMMC podcast episode, Virtru's CMO, Matt Howard, and VP of Sales, Andrew Lynch, discuss what they're hearing from Virtru customers pursuing CMMC 2.0 compliance.

-CMMC 2.0 will likely begin to roll out in defense contracts starting in Q4 2024 or Q1 2025.
-At the time of writing, CMMC 2.0 is a proposed rule without an established enforcement deadline.
+CMMC 2.0 will likely begin to roll out in defense contracts starting in early 2025.
 CMMC compliance will be required for federal contractors in phases for the next several years as contracts are continually established and renewed.
+The CMMC 2.0 Final Rule is now published, and for the latest CMMC program updates, you can see the DOD CIO website for CMMC.

 When is CMMC compliance required?